- Read our review guidelines

 Video: Adding Fishing Pole Holders To A Kayak Crate

-Gear tracks can also be useful for mounting a flag pole, as well as many other accessories.
+Gear tracks can also be useful for mounting a flag pole, as well as many other of your best kayak accessories.
 The gear track can stay mounted to your yak and you can simply remove the flag pole when you’re not needing it.

 You may find that with some kayak flag poles, they might come with a mounting point that you can attach to your kayak in order to secure the pole.
 But some mounts may require drilling, making them more of a permanent feature on your vessel.